 As said before, this approach is not officially supported by the Eclipse platform team.
 If you use this approach, you may find hard to solve issues.

 I hope you enjoyed this tutorial.
-You find this tutorial and much more information also in the Eclipse 4 RCP book.
+You find an extended online training at the Eclipse RCP online training website.